Melchor de Navarrete: Government of Florida and Yucatán

 On August 8, 1749, Navarrete was appointed governor of Spanish Florida.
 While in office, he provided evidence of fugitive slaves leaving British Southern colonies for Florida.
 His correspondence of April, 1752 documented the baptism of fourteen fugitive enslaved persons living at Fort Mose.
 Fort Mose, inhabited mainly by free blacks, served St. Augustine as a buffer from Indian and British attacks.
 Navarrete left Florida office on July 3, 1752.

 In 1752, he was admitted as a knight of the Order of Santiago.
 In 1754, he was appointed governor and captain general of the Mexican provinces of Yucatán, Cozumel, and Tabasco.
 During his tenure in Yucatán, complaints were raised about the forced labor of the Mayas, the indigenous people of the peninsula, who were enslaved by encomenderos and forced to raise cotton.
 Navarrete defended the position of the encomenderos and forced the Mayan chiefs to write a declaration that was forwarded to the Council of the Indies and King Ferdinand VI.
 They approved the declaration, and the forced work continued.

 Navarrete participated in a military campaign against privateers who had attacked the Yucatán coast in 1754.
 Ships and fleets came from Mexico City, Campeche, Bacalar, Honduras, and Havana to take part in the campaign.
-The Spanish troops conquered Valis, captured many ships and soldiers, and burned all privateer settlements they found, although Valis was later retaken by the English, and privateer attacks continued).
+The Spanish troops conquered Valis, captured many ships and soldiers, and burned all privateer settlements they found, although Valis was later retaken by the British, and privateer attacks continued).

 Also during Navarrete's administration, the town council of Campeche requested permission to build a powder magazine away from the town plaza, where fires were frequently started by summer lightning storms.
 The powder magazine was completed in 1758, the same year that Navarrete finished his term in Yucatán.
 After that, he returned to Cartagena, where he died on the evening of August 28, 1761.